RaspiManu/MMM-FrameLight/README.md

    <img src="../media/README Media/GIFs/Swipe_Move.gif" width="200">

-   This lighting effect shows a mono or bidirectional swipe move and is highly configurable to visualise touch inputs and system notifications.
+   This lighting effect shows a mono- or bidirectional swipe move and is highly configurable to visualize touch inputs and system notifications.
 It can be set by using:

    ```js
    effect: "SwipeMove",